 The notion that somehow the only way an athlete can develop is by leaving home; ignoring the benefits of playing in crowded arenas, with players you've known all your lives, and growing both physically and emotionally before heading off to junior and/or college hockey.

-Just the amount of time you can spend sleeping at home, training, and studying is far superior for development as a complete young adult as opposed to hours spent in hotels, buses, and traveling - and then often playing one-sided contests due to the disparity in talent.
+Just the amount of time you can spend sleeping at home, training, and studying is far superior for development as opposed to hours spent in hotels, buses, and traveling - and then often playing one-sided contests due to the disparity in talent.
 For every London Knights or Portland Winterhawks franchise that annually produces NHL draft picks there are 3-5 franchises merely icing teams with few players likely to move to higher levels.

 The story is similar in the USHL and the NAHL.